unterberg-dev/react-classmate/README.md

 # react-classmate

-A tool for managing React component class names with the simplicity of styled-components and cva.
+A tool for managing React component class names, variants and styles with the simplicity of styled-components and cva.
 Designed and tested for use with utility-first CSS libraries and SSR/SSG frameworks.

 ## 🚩 Transform this